ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

 Test Successful in 0.002s.
 6 tests run.
 ```

-## A few Executables
+## A Few Executables

 After building our library, we can also go a step further by creating tools that we can use to manipulate real block devices using our library.
-Tools such as listing the GPT header in a disk, resizing a partition, creating a partition etc.
+Tools such as listing the GPT header in a disk, resising a partition, creating a partition, etc.

-I want to give a special thanks to [Daniel Bünzli](https://github.com/dbuenzli) for creating the `Cmdliner` package which allows the declarative definition of command line interfaces for OCaml.
+I want to give a special thanks to [Daniel Bünzli](https://github.com/dbuenzli) for creating the `Cmdliner` package, which allows the declarative definition of command line interfaces for OCaml.
 Using this package, we can build a nice command line interface for our executables.

 In our project, we can create our binary executables in the `bin` directory.
 For our project, we have created the `gpt_inspect` executable which should list the contents of a GPT header on a block device.